adavoudi/adavoudi.github.io/_posts/2025-02-04-autoscaling.markdown

 - Launch Template specifying the configuration for launching EC2 instances.
 - Auto Scaling Group defining the group with a minimum size of 1, maximum size of 3, and desired capacity of 1.
 - Target Tracking Scaling Policy configured to maintain an average CPU utilization of 50%.
+- Detailed monitoring for EC2 instances is enabled: By default, all Amazon EC2 metrics are published in five-minute intervals, but they are configurable to a lower interval of one minute by enabling detailed monitoring.
+This higher resolution allows for more responsive scaling actions and better visibility into the performance of your instances.

 ## 5. Simulating CPU Load with AWS Systems Manager